sikessle/htwg-lab-cloud/instance/block-storage/README.md

 ## Script notes

 As the volumne (block storage) is not always available or may be available after the /etc/fstab file got processed.
-Therefor we have to deploy this mount strategy:
+Therefore we have to deploy this mount strategy:

 - Create mount point /media/lab-drive
 - Create entry in /etc/fstab